 Coaching is an increasingly popular profession with the market demand for trained coaches increasing year by year.

-In turn, coaching has remained an attractive qualification to train for among people who are looking to make more of an impact on the people around them.
-These might be colleagues, team members, existing clients, or their own potential coaching clients.
+In turn, coaching has remained an attractive qualification among people who are looking to make more of an impact on the people around them.
+These might be colleagues, team members, or their own potential coaching clients.
 It could even be for the greater good of society.

 But once you qualify as a coach, what are the main paths for how you might work as a coach.
 What are the options open to you?

 Whilst, in one sense, every coach finds their own unique way to work as coach, the options can really be boiled down to five main avenues, or career paths.

 The 5 main ways to work as a coach after qualification are:

 Internal coach within an organisation